 Asynchronous working is when tasks are correctly categorized and executed swiftly in an agile workflow.
 The workers don’t need to respond and perform tasks in real-time.

-The async-first model reduces the need for real-time interaction by leveraging communication platforms and workflows that allow staff to log in at different times.
+The async-first model reduces the need for real-time interaction by leveraging communication platforms and workflow apps that allow staff to log in at different times.
 It means new async tools for new workflows.

 For example, a company can reduce Zoom call meetings and instead use Google docs with detailed project briefs.